kazo0/kazo0.github.io/docs/_posts/2023-12-19-toolkit-tuesday-safearea.md

 `SafeArea` is built on top of Uno Platform's cross-platform implementation of the [`ApplicationView.VisibleBounds` API from WinUI][visible-bounds-winui].
 This API returns the bounds within the app window that are not occluded by any system UI or display cutouts. `SafeArea` compares the `VisibleBounds` to the bounds of the specified control and calculates the insets needed to ensure that the control is not obscured.

-By default, `SafeArea` will attempt to apply the caluclated insets to the `Padding` of the specified control.
+By default, `SafeArea` will attempt to apply the calculated insets to the `Padding` of the specified control.
 This behavior can be changed by setting the `Mode` property to `InsetMode.Margin` instead.
-Additionally, through the `Insets` property, you are able to specify which sides of the `SafeArea` should be taken into consideration when calculating the insets.
+Additionally, through the `Insets` property, you can specify which sides of the `SafeArea` should be taken into consideration when calculating the insets.

 ## Properties